Zofran Birth Defects

 Zofran is a drug that has been linked to birth defects including heart injuries, kidney injuries, and cleft palate.
 Fear, anger, sadness, and helplessness are just a few of the feelings we, as parents, experience when seeing our children suffering through multiple medical procedures.

-I represent children whose mothers took Zofran as prescribed by their doctors to manage a difficult first trimester of pregnancy, only to later learn that the drug caused permanent debilitating injuries.
+I represent children whose mothers took Zofran as prescribed by their doctors to manage a difficult first trimester of pregnancy, only to later learn that the drug caused permanent debilitating birth injuries.

 Zofran (ondensetron) is an anti-nausea medication made by GlaxoSmithKline (GSK) that was approved by the FDA in 1991 (injections) and 1992 (tablets), strictly for the treatment of nausea and vomiting for chemotherapy, anesthesia and surgery patients.
 In 2012, the U.S. Department of Justice filed criminal suit against GSK, ordering them to pay $3 billion for promoting a number of their drugs, including Zofran, for off-label uses and for paying doctors to prescribe their drugs.